 BirdLife Secretariat Finances & Annual Review

-The Secretariat’s total expenditure did however increase by 16.4%, in line with income, to £16.3 million in 2016 compared to £14.0 million in 2015.
+The Secretariat’s total expenditure increase by 16.4%, in line with income, to £16.3 million in 2016 (£14.0 million in 2015).

-Following a successful application to the Charity Commission in 2017 to convert the Rare Bird Club fund from permanent to expendable, BirdLife has total expendable endowment funds of £2.0m, all of which are unrestricted and available for general purposes (at the Trustees discretion).
-Effectively the available free reserves of the charity are £1.5m, giving flexibility going forwards.
+Following a successful application to the Charity Commission in 2017 to convert the Rare Bird Club fund from permanent to expendable unrestricted for general purposes (at the Trustees discretion), BirdLife total expendable endowment funds is £2.0m, with available free reserves of £1.5m, giving additional flexibility going forwards.

-Annual Review 2016
+BirdLife International Annual Review 2016